CancerDataAggregator/CDA-HelpDesk/docs/source/usage.rst

   More pages: False

 Hmm, zero results.
 Looks like we made a similar mistake and once again included `ResearchSubject`.
-If we look at the available searchable fields again using ``columns()``, we will see that there is another field named ``identifier.system``.
+If we look at the available searchable fields again using ``columns()``, we will see that there is another field named ``identifier.system`` at the Subject level.
+So, let's try that:

 .. code-block:: python